 - St George's CEP School has an important role to play in supporting the mental health and wellbeing of our pupils.
-Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Where there are concerns regarding possible mental health problems for pupils, staff should: - o Refer to well-being lead in school Mr Matthew Jones - Use website links for well-being support - Use RSHE / PSHE policies for pupil support - Age/ability appropriate education will be provided to our pupils to help promote positive health, wellbeing, and resilience via CPSHCE, RSE, Circle Time, Behaviour Values
+Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Where there are concerns regarding possible mental health problems for pupils, staff should: - Refer to well-being lead in school Mr Matthew Jones; senior mental health lead and supported by Miss Natasha Brownfield (SLT Staff) - Use website links for well-being support - Use RSHE / PSHE policies for pupil support - Age/ability appropriate education will be provided to our pupils to help promote positive health, wellbeing, and resilience via CPSHCE, RSE, Circle Time, Behaviour Values